arcadien/rtl_433_win/vs19/README.md

         <and so on>

     libusb
-        libusb
-        msvc
+        include
+        MS32
+        MS64
         <and so on>

-Follow the compilation instructions for x64 or Win32.
+For librtlsdr Follow the compilation instructions for x64 or Win32.

 Then simply open rtl_433_win/vs19/rtl_433.sln in Visual Studio and select between x64/Win32 and debug/release build options.